 The accumulated gain or loss recognized in equity is reclassified into profit or loss for the year in the periods during which the hedged item affects profit or loss (for instance, when the forecast sales that are hedged take place).
-If the hedged forecast transaction subsequently results in the recognition of a non-financial asset (for instance, inventories or an item of property, plant and equipment), or a non-financial liability, the hedging reserve is dissolved and the gain or loss is included in the operating profit.
+If the hedged forecast transaction subsequently results in the recognition of a non-financial asset (for instance, inventories or an item of property, plant and equipment), or a non-financial liability, the hedging reserve is dissolved, and the gain or loss is included in the operating profit.

 Reporting of operating segments

 Sandvik’s business is organized in a manner that allows the Group’s chief operating decision maker, meaning the CEO, to monitor results, return and cash flow generated by the various products and services in the Group.
 Each operating segment has a president that is responsible for day-to-day activities and who regularly reports to the CEO regarding the results of the operating segment’s work and the need for resources.
-Since the CEO monitors the business’s result and decides on the distribution of resources based on the products the Group manufactures and sells and the services it provides, these constitute the Group’s operating segments.
+Since the CEO monitors the business’ result and decides on the distribution of resources based on the products the Group manufactures and sells and the services it provides, these constitute the Group’s operating segments.

 Segment results, assets and liabilities include only those items that are directly attributable to the segment and the relevant portions of items that can be allocated on a reasonable basis to the segments.
 Unallocated items comprise interest and dividend income, gains on disposal of financial investments, interest expense, losses on the disposal of financial investments, income tax expense and certain administrative expenses.
 Unallocated assets and liabilities include income tax receivables and payables, financial investments and financial liabilities.

-Revenue from sales and services
+Revenue from goods and services

 Revenue in the form of royalty is recognized on the basis of the financial implications of the agreement.

-Government grants are recognized as deferred income in the balance sheet when there is reasonable assurance that the grant will be received and that the entity will comply with the conditions attached to them.
+Government grants are recognized as deferred income in the balance sheet when there is reasonable assurance that the grant will be received, and that the entity will comply with the conditions attached to them.
 Grants are recognized in profit or loss for the year in the same way and over the same periods as the related costs that they are intended to compensate, on a systematic basis.
 Grants related to assets are presented by deducting the grant from the carrying amount of the asset.